TheSeaOfRhun/LTR/README.txt

     stopFile    --  The path to the stop word list file to use during indexing or retrieval.
 Use "None" if no stopping should be performed (default).
-    tokenizer   --  One of three options:
+    tokenizer   --  One of two preset options, or a fully qualified class:
                         WhitespaceTokenizer (default) -- delimits tokens based
                             on whitespace; this is an alias for org.apache.lucene.analysis.core.WhitespaceTokenizer